mksami22/SE-Project-3/DOCUMENTATION.md

 ### Improved Documentation

 We generated the code documentation using a new format called Pycco.
 We also revamped the readme and other docs for better readability and user experience.

+# Troubleshooting

+- Check the version of genanki (should be 0.13.0), will encounter errors otherwise
+- Check that the Python version is at least 3.10.0
+- If you continue to encounter errors, check out the Requirements file and join the community discord for assistance.